Exclusive: Marie Kondo's 5 top tips for organizing a small kitchen

 Therefore, if you're holding onto something that doesn't have a purpose, Marie suggests that 'it's time to let it go with gratitude.'

-'Why 70 percent?', we hear you ask.
+Organizing a refrigerator doesn’t mean filling if completely, according to Marie.
+'But why 70 per cent?', we hear you ask.
 'By reserving a little extra space in your fridge, it will help you see all the contents in your fridge as well as allow for extra room to store leftovers,' Marie explains.
 It's the kitchen storage idea we'll showcase long into the future.

 Has Marie just revolutionized your small kitchen?
 Of course, we expected nothing less.
 We're forever in your debt, Ms. Kondo.